ThatGuyIKnow/TDDD48-EXAM/units/11-landmarks.typ

   - Causal fact landmark: Same as above, but $lambda:=v$

   - To calculate the RTG landmarks, first instantiate all nodes with all potential landmarks.
-Then perform this on RTG
+Then perform this on the simplified RTG

   $"LM"(n)={n} inter.big_(n' arrow n in A) "LM"(n') " if type"(n)=or$